 It allows the capturer of the CO2 to transfer the credit to other entities, enabling flexible business models.

-Together, these amendments make the economics of CCUS much more attractive for ethanol producers.
-There has never been a better time to start a CCUS project.
+Together, these amendments make the economics of CCS much more attractive for ethanol producers.
+There has never been a better time to start a CCS project.

-Ethanol producers must meet several criteria for CCUS to be a viable strategy.
+Ethanol producers must meet several criteria for CCS to be a viable strategy.
 Questions to ask include:

 Does your plant produce at least 100,000 metric tons of CO2 per year?